 The question remains: Do dimming or flickering lights at the beginning of HVAC cycles indicate a serious electrical problem?
 It depends.

-When should I take action about the flickering lights?
+When should I worry about flickering lights?

 - Lights that continue to flicker.
-The normal flickering that happens when there isn’t enough power to support all appliances in your home should last a fraction of a second.
+The normal flickering that happens when there isn’t enough power to accommodate all appliances in your home should last a fraction of a second.
 If your lights continue to flicker on and off when you start your HVAC system—or regularly at any other time—you could have an issue with your wiring.

 - Lights that dim significantly.
 When you experience typical dimming, the effect is enough that you notice a small, brief change.
 If the intensity of your lights unexpectedly drops considerably, you may have something wrong with the outdoor compressor on your air conditioner.